saidmoglu/saidmoglu.github.io/aboutme.md

   <div class="about-text">

     My name is Mustafa Said Mehmetoglu.
 I was born in Turkiye, and migrated to USA in 2011 for PhD.
-I have been living in the Bay Area since 2016.
+I have been living in silicon Valley since 2016.
 <br><br>
     I started my career as a systems engineer in telecommunications (5G).
 I then transitioned to software engineering roles, and recently ML.
 My interests include software systems, machine learning, and generative AI.
 More generally, I love technology and I'm always eager to learn new technical skills.
 <br><br>